 - West Virginia (1,545 bridges)

 The American Association of State Highway and Transportation Officials now requires new bridges to be designed with a service life of 75 years or more, so bridge engineers and contractors have been turning to UHPC to meet these new requirements.
 Our proprietary UHPC concrete mix more than makes the grade.

 Cor-Tuf UHPC delivers exceptional high strength concrete.
 Compressive strength can reach 50,000 psi for some mixes (compared to 2,500 to 5,000 psi for traditional concrete).
 Flexural strength can surpass 2,000 psi, whereas traditional concrete only delivers 400 to 700 psi.
 Cor-Tuf UHPC also has a 100-year product lifespan, surpassing the new 75-year service-life requirement for new bridges.
 Cor-Tuf UHPC also provides many other benefits that make it the best choice for infrastructure improvements.

 Cor-Tuf UHPC is:

 - Blast- and impact-resistant

 Cor-Tuf UHPC can also be mixed and transported with conventional concrete equipment.
 It can be implemented on your next job without any special tools or training required.
 Our new mobile batch plant makes it even easier to work Cor-Tuf UHPC into the regular rhythm of any contracting situation, including the production of batch tickets.

-As the government’s plans for repairing the country’s ailing bridges and roads unfolds, we are confident that Cor-Tuf UHPC will play a critical role in the solution.
-This revolutionary UHPC is not only the future of concrete, but the future of the American infrastructure.
+Cor-Tuf UHPC can play a critical role in repairing the country’s bridges and roads.
+This contractor-friendly UHPC is not only the future of concrete, but the future of building the American infrastructure.